hack-along/hack-along-holons/README.md

 ### Create and join teams, delegate appreciation, share the rewards!
 --------

 How can we value a plurality of stigmergic contributions and encourage open innovation?
 How can we enhance trust in open innovation?
+HOw can we warp the game from zero sum hackathons to positive sum hackalongs?

 --------
 ### User Personas